-We welcome woodworm and property preservation specialist experts Peter Cox on the blog to tell us a little more about woodworm and what it means for your property.
+Woodworm and property preservation specialist experts Peter Cox tell us a little more about woodworm and what it means for your property.

-While the approach to summer is an exciting time for most of us as we get the chance to take advantage of sunny days and rising temperatures, it’s also the time that woodworm like to emerge from the wood and timber they have been happily chewing their way through and make their presence known in your home.
-In fact, the little bugs are so prominent at this time of year that it has come to be known as ‘woodworm season’.
+While spring and the approach to summer is an exciting time for most of us, as we get the chance to take advantage of sunny days and rising temperatures, it’s also the time that woodworm like to emerge from the wood and timber they have been happily chewing their way through and make their presence known in your home.
+In fact, the little bugs are so prominent at the time of year that it has come to be known as ‘woodworm season’.

 Dealing with Woodworm can be a frustrating task, so if you are concerned that your wooden furniture or structural timber has become the site of an infestation, then have a look at our top tips on how to identify and treat woodworm.